elixir-cldr/cldr/README.md

        precompile_transliterations: [{:latn, :arab}, {:thai, :latn}],
        json_library: Jason

-Note that the `:json_library` key can only be defined at the global level since it is required during compilation before any backend module if compiled.
+Note that the `:json_library` key can only be defined at the global level since it is required during compilation before any backend module is compiled.

 Global configuration most closely approximates the configuration methods in `Cldr` version 1.x and therefore remains supported to ease migration.

-The preferred configuration is in a backend module.
+**If configuration beyond `:json_library` or `:default_locale` is defined a deprecation warning is printed at compile time noting that configuration should be moved to a backend module.**

 ### Backend Module Configuration